ranguli/joshmurphy.ca/src/content/posts/gemini-protocol-what-can-it-not-do.md

 Really some of my confusion came down to the difference between what a Gemini client is expected to be able to render and display versus what it can actually receive (and just save as a file).

 **That's to say you can download images from a server over Gemini.
 But you can't _see_ them in your browser, because the specification is all about rendering text only.
-You'll need to open the downloaded image in another application (or use a client that breaks the spec)**
+You'll need to open the downloaded image in another application (or use a client that breaks the spec).**

-Clients cant upload images, nor do servers support receiving them.
+Clients can't upload images, nor do servers support receiving them.

 ## You _can_ get user input though